milyo001/.NET-Design-Patterns-Examples/README.md

 # .NET-Design-Patterns-Examples
-An educational project where all .NET design patterns are implemented with given examples.
+An educational project where all .NET OOP design patterns are implemented with given examples.
 > :warning: **Bad practise alert**: A lot of public fields in the repository examples.
 In real projects use encapsulation and always think how to expose your data.

 # Content